rrolf/rrolf.github.io/software.md

 {% include community_menu.html
 title="Try it"
-description="Here you can try it"
+description="This is an official Opencast test server.
+The server is reset on a daily basis.
+The credentials are admin / opencast.
+[Here you can try it](https://develop.opencast.org)"

 %}

 {% include community_menu.html